beyondcodeas/font/README.md

 ## Roadmap

-The typeface is currently only available in regular weight and style.
+The typeface is currently only available in regular font weight and style.

 Considering to expand with these variants: